ava-labs/avalanche-docs/docs/subnets/build-first-subnet.md

 versions of AvalancheGo and Subnet-EVM.
 The command may take a couple minutes to run.

-If you run `bash` on your shell and are running Avalanche-CLI on ARM64, you will require Rosetta 2 to be able to deploy subnets locally.
+If you run `bash` on your shell and are running Avalanche-CLI on ARM64, you will require Rosetta 2 to be able to deploy Subnets locally.
 You can download Rosetta 2 using `softwareupdate --install-rosetta` .

 If all works as expected, the command output should look something like this: